Dr Philip DonkersleyParliamentary Office for Science and Technology (POST) Academic Fellow, Honorary Researcher

 - Senior postdoctoral research associate: Biopesticides for Africa.

 Philip has joined the editorial board of Ecology and Evolution, a high impact international journal publishing open access research.
-He also has a commitment to scientific outreach, he has worked with Dr Emma Sayer and the British Ecological Society’s Sex Bugs, Rock’n’roll program, bringing science to music festivals across the UK.
+He also has a commitment to scientific outreach, he has worked with Dr Emma Sayer on the Sex Bugs, Rock’n’roll program, bringing science to music festivals across the UK.
 He also works with Dr Carly Stevens on the Science Hunters outreach program, using computer games to teach science to children with learning difficulties.